davidesantangelo/api.rss/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/feedi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/davidesantangelo/feedi.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Backers

-Thank you to all our backers! 🙏 [[Become a backer](https://opencollective.com/feedi#backer)]
+Thank you to all our backers! 🙏 [Become a backer](https://opencollective.com/feedi#backer).

 <a href="https://opencollective.com/feedi#backers" target="_blank"><img src="https://opencollective.com/feedi/backers.svg?width=890"></a>

 ## Services

-**Dandelion API:** Entity extraction and sentiment analysis are provided by [Dandelion API](https://dandelion.eu), **ElasticSearch:** Search Engine provided by [ElasticSearch API](https://www.elastic.co/products/elasticsearch)
+**Dandelion API:** Entity extraction and sentiment analysis are provided by [Dandelion API](https://dandelion.eu)

+**ElasticSearch:** Search Engine provided by [ElasticSearch API](https://www.elastic.co/products/elasticsearch)

 ## License